shamhithk/Enigma/README.md

 Looking at top 100 is easier and can tell us imp information to find bottlenecks

-### Taking all traces I've run into consideration, below are the potential bottlenecks in model configuration:
+#### Taking all traces I've run into consideration, below are the potential bottlenecks in model configuration:

 - Data Loading and Threading Bottlenecks
 - Backward Pass Inefficiency
 - Optimizer Performance
 - Can optimize forward pass by pruning or quantization

+#### Improvements:
+- I observed taking too many profiles isn't ideal for model performance
+- Can add profiles for particular layers in model to identify more in depth what functions are taking more computing, time, etc.

 ## Task 5: Include  best practices into the training to ensure the fastest performance possible (i.e. half precision, ...)

-Tried  Data Loader , Mixed Precision with CPU and GPU handling
+Tried  Data Loader, Mixed Precision with CPU and GPU handling

 ### Data Loading Implementation: